 When I ask myself about my favorite things in the city I’m living and working at, the over-1000-year-old capital of Vietnam, the first thing that came up in my mind was “Phố Cổ” – Hanoi old quarter.
 Not many places in Vietnam you can see such rapid, globalized development growth on a rich, conservative cultural background.
-And certainly, there are not many places in Vietnam that have people who come to find modern entertainments, to simply have a blast and people who come to enjoy peacefulness and to reminisce about the old memories.
+And certainly, there are not many places in Vietnam that have people who come to find modern entertainment, to simply have a blast, and people who come to enjoy the peacefulness and reminisce about old memories.
 Hanoi Old Quarter can be so different at different times.
 Yet there is one thing for sure – the quarter has many things to offer, to everyone.

-So if you are seeking a unique and thorough experience in Hanoi in general and in the old quarter in particular, this article might be a window for you to understand the Hanoi life a little better.
+So if you are seeking a unique and thorough experience in Hanoi in general and in the old quarter in particular, this article might be a window for you to understand Hanoi life a little better.

->>>You may also like: 10+ Best things to do in Hanoi (updated 2020)
+>>>You may also like: 10+ Best things to do in Hanoi (updated 2022)

 What to do in Hanoi for 7 days with the most authentic experiences

 Hanoi Old Quarter is located in the northeast of Hanoi, and belonged to Hoan Kiem district.
 The location of the old town was purposely in between the imperial citadel and the red river which is considered an advantageous area for trading development.